 Message 3: “Client Key Exchange”

-After validating that the certificate is trusted and belongs to the site they are trying to reach, the client creates a random pre-master secret.
+After validating that the certificate is trusted and belongs to the site they are trying to reach, the client creates a random pre-main secret.
 This secret is encrypted with the public key from the certificate, and sent to the server.

 The handshake is officially complete when the client and server exchange “Finished” messages.
 The actual text is literally: “client finished” or “server finished” encrypted with the session key.
 Any subsequent communication between the two parties are encrypted with the session key.